 - REB approval or proof of REB submission (e.g., screenshot from MRHP of submitted folder or status history)

-- Incidental dissertation research expenses – small equipment, recorders, software, stats consult, transcription, data entry, software licenses, participant compensation
+- Incidental dissertation research expenses – small equipment, recorders, software, transcription, data entry, software licenses, participant compensation

 - Licensing fees for questionnaires